NET WORTH: $4.8 billion

-OVERVIEW: Along with his wife Lynne, Benioff has been a major donor in the Bay Area to hospitals, as well as an advocate for greater support from the tech community of education and anti-poverty programs.
-As well, through Salesforce, he's been a leading pioneer in corporate philanthropy.
+OVERVIEW: Along with his wife Lynne, Marc Benioff has been a major donor to Bay Area hospitals.
+He also advocates for greater support from the tech community for education and anti-poverty programs.
+Additionally, through Salesforce Foundation, he is a leading pioneer in corporate philanthropy.

-PHILOSOPHY: Marc Benioff is a firm believer in what he refers to as "pay as you go" philanthropy, an idea he has credited to Mata Amritanandamay.
-He once penned a blog post that turned a lot of heads when he suggested that those fortunate enough to become rich should give their money away now, rather than to wait until they're finished making money to figure out what to do with it.
-Here's how Benioff explains what he refers to as "pay as you go" or "1/1/1" philanthropy:
+SALESFORCE FOUNDATION: Marc Benioff is a firm believer in what he refers to as "pay as you go" philanthropy, an idea he has credited to Mata Amritanandamay.
+He once penned a blog post that generated a lot of attention when he suggested that those fortunate enough to become rich should give their money away now, rather than to wait until they are finished making money to figure out what to do with it.
+Here is how Benioff explains what he refers to as "pay as you go" or "1/1/1" philanthropy:

 ...when it comes to philanthropy, I have one pitch, and it's been the same since the founding of our company 13 years ago: the 1/1/1 model of integrated corporate philanthropy.
 The 1/1/1 model, like Salesforce.com's business model, operates on a "pay as you go" model.
 When we started Salesforce.com, we took one percent of our equity, one percent of our profit in the form of product donations and one percent of all of our employees' time and put it into a 501(c)(3) public charity.